Flexible Plant-Based Dieting: How to Use Macronutrients to Build Muscle and Burn Fat

 Most people understand this.
 When we eat more calories than we burn, we gain weight, and when we eat fewer calories than we burn, we lose weight.

 But what that means — and this is so important — is that no matter how clean, whole, or unprocessed a food is, if you eat over your caloric maintenance, no matter the source, your weight will increase.
+(This is why focusing on caloric density is so important for weight loss.)

 So it’s no surprise that in the world of body transformations — losing weight, gaining weight, gaining muscle, converting fat into muscle — calories do matter.